-The pneumococcal conjugate vaccine (PCV13) and the pneumococcal polysaccharide vaccine (PPSV23) protect against pneumococcal infections, which are caused by the pneumococcus bacterium.
+The pneumococcal conjugate vaccine (PCV13) and the pneumococcal polysaccharide vaccine (PPSV23) protect against pneumococcal infections, which are caused by bacteria.

-The bacterium spreads through person-to-person contact and can cause such serious infections as pneumonia, blood infections, and bacterial meningitis.
+The bactera spread through person-to-person contact and can cause such serious infections as pneumonia, blood infections, and bacterial meningitis.

 PCV13 protects against 13 types of pneumococcal bacteria (the types that cause the most common pneumococcal infections in kids).
 PPSV23 protects against 23 types.
 These vaccines not only prevent infections in children who are immunized, but also help stop the infections from spreading.

 Infants get PCV13 immunizations as a series of four injections:

 - the first at 2 months of age